-Exempts from ad valorem taxation value of animal feed which is also exempt from sales and use taxes if the property is held by the owner for sale at retail.
+Exempts from ad valorem taxation value of tangible personal property consisting of animal feed which is also exempt from sales and use taxes if the tangible personal property is held by the owner for sale at retail.

 Proposed effective: 1-1-24 if voters approve constitutional amendment November 2023.